CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_workplace_breastfeeding_html.md

 [The Providing Urgent Maternal Protections (PUMP) for Nursing Mothers Act](https://www.dol.gov/agencies/whd/pump-at-work), an extension of the Fair Labor Standards Act (FLSA), requires employers to support breastfeeding employees by providing:

-* A reasonable break time to express breast milk for 1 year after your child’s birth.
+* A reasonable break time to express breast milk for 1 year after your childaÌ‚â‚¬TMs birth.
 * A clean, private, space that is not a bathroom to express breast milk.

 A few kinds of employees are not covered under this law.
-For more information, visit the U.S. Department of Labor’s [website](https://www.dol.gov/agencies/whd/pump-at-work).
+For more information, visit the U.S. Department of LaboraÌ‚â‚¬TMs [website](https://www.dol.gov/agencies/whd/pump-at-work).

 The PUMP Act protects workers nationwide.
 Other state and local laws can provide extra protections for lactating employees.